Equality, Diversity and Inclusion

 At the level of our Centre, we are increasingly providing platforms for the development of EDI measures to support our members and examine our recruitment processes.
-As the EDI Committee gets to work, we will see more opportunities for Insight members to examine and tackle obstacles to equality, diversity and inclusion in AI research, and we will highlight these initiatives here.
-For now, here are some recent examples of Insight EDI activities at the Centre:
+The work of EDI Committee will see more opportunities for Insight members to examine and tackle obstacles to equality, diversity and inclusion in AI research.
+Here are some examples of Insight EDI activities at the Centre:

 EDI Research at Insight

 The AI research community has a responsibility to ensure that we do not contribute to AI systems that reinforce inequality and exclusion.
 At Insight we are concerned with how data science research serves communities beyond our Centre and our sector.
 See below for some examples of Insight research that is focused on producing more inclusive AI systems.